-Our culture of philanthropy is an extension of our commitment to service.
-Giving back begins here at home, with the primary goal of providing the best possible education for our students.
-Our Advancement Office supports our school and its mission through fundraising initiatives.
-We invite you to explore the many aspects of philanthropy at Woodward and the opportunities available to contribute to the success of our students.
+At Woodward, our philanthropy is an extension of our commitment to service.
+Giving back begins here at home.
+We invite you to explore the many aspects of philanthropy at Woodward, which all directly support our community and provide the best possible education for our students.

 While all gifts are important and appreciated, The Woodward Fund recognizes donors in a range of giving levels.
 The Woodward Fund offers additional recognition to donors within the President's Circle based on giving level.